 6. Look outside of Your Inner Circle

 There are people all over the world going through a similar experience and caregiving for their spouse with cancer.
 Sometimes the best caregiver support system comes from people you don’t know but who know what you’re going through.
 You might find connection and support in a caregiver support group through your local hospital or online.
-I offer a free Facebook Group for people caring for a partner with cancer.
-You can go here to join: Stronger Together – when your partner has cancer.
+I offer a free Facebook Group for people caring for their partner.
+You can go here to join: Stronger Together – when you are caring for your partner.

 Strengthen Your Caregiver Support System with Coaching for You

 Your caregiver support system can consist of different people who support you in different ways.
 You might have one friend who is the best person to go to when you need a night out where you don’t think about your spouse’s cancer at all.
 You may have a family member who is your shoulder to cry on.
 Knowing what you need support for and who to go to for certain things will help you build a strong support system of people who are there for you when you need them.